Bring our HOSA team to Nationals!

 What is $3000 exactly going towards?

-The national conference entrance fee (~$360, $90 per person), roundtrip plane tickets from CT to TX (~$1000), rental car costs (~$200), and temporary living expenses (hotel, food, gas) for four days (~$1400).
+The national conference entrance fee (~$500, $135 per person), roundtrip plane tickets from CT to TX (~$1000), rental car costs (~$200), and temporary living expenses (hotel, food, gas) for four days (~$1400).
 All for four people: me (Annie), Luis, our club advisor Ms. Decloux, and our club advisor Ms. Bryll.
-These calculations do not add up to $3000, but receiving any other donations would definitely be helping and going towards our trip, for example, if any sudden price changes or emergencies arise.
+These calculations do not add up to $3000, but receiving extra donations would definitely be helping and going towards our trip, for example, if any sudden price changes, unexpected costs, or emergencies arise.

 Feel free to ask us any other questions you may have!

 Our principal, Micheal Watson: firstname.lastname@example.org

 Second, we have started a fundraiser in our HOSA club where we are selling a variety of first aid kits.
 This fundraiser is especially profitable since we get half of the sale and if 10 people from our club each sell around 6 kits, then we can earn $1,000 for our club.
 However, we can only sell to people who are in CT unless you are willing to pay shipping costs since the kits are directly shipped to our school and we have to distribute them ourselves.
 If you have a child who goes to Fairchild Wheeler you can ask them to find Ms. Decloux and order through her!
 If you don't know where to find her, you can ask the school's main office to see where she is at the time.
 If you would like to buy one and you don't have any connections from our school, you can email me and we can set something up.
 We figured this way people who want to support us can get something useful in return.
 A first aid kit is always something that is safe to have in your car or house.
 Check for prices of the different kinds of kits in the pictures I've attached, and feel free to ask any questions you may have.